rrb5068/rtmp-streaming/README.md

 * Run `vagrant up`
 * Watch the Vagrant and Ansible output fly up your terminal
 * Be patient when you hit the last task (Download sample video to host over RTMP)
-* If all tasks are successful, run `ifconfig | grep 192` to find out what gateway VirtualBox is forwarding the server through
-	* This
 * If all tasks are successful, navigate to http://192.168.50.1:8080/ in your browser
-	* Did you remember to append port 8080 to the URL?
-	* If the page does not load, run `ifconfig | grep 192` and try navigating to that interface instead

 * Watch the stream
 * To remove the VM, run `vagrant -f destroy`